appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/2-operator-directory.rst

 Every forfeited bond is split into a reward paid to the fraud prover and a slashing penalty paid (via transaction fees) to the Cardano treasury.
-Among the Midgard protocol parameters, the and parameters must sum up to the parameter.
+Among the Sundial protocol parameters, the and parameters must sum up to the parameter.

 .. _h:operator-directory-utxo-representation: